crazybyte/shark-py/README.md

 Cloned from battlehax by kf7eel

-Updating this project to use JSON Web Tokens as the latest Openspot firmware has switched to these for authentication.
+Updating this project to use JSON Web Tokens as Openspot firmware 0101 and later have switched web token for authentication.

-Using this as a base for one of my projects.
+Using this as a base for shark-py-sms, https://github.com/kf7eel/shark-py-sms.

 Anyone know what the original project was licensed as?
 Please let me know if you know.